Aurorum/oysters-theme/readme.txt

 = Does this theme support any plugins? =

-Oyster includes support for Jetpack, including its Infinite Scroll, Social Menus and other benefits it offers, such as Responsive Videos.
+Oysters includes support for Jetpack, including its Infinite Scroll, Social Menus and other benefits it offers, such as Responsive Videos.

 = There's something which I don't like! =

-Oyster welcomes and encourages all feedback and any bug reports for future updates!
+Oysters welcomes and encourages all feedback and any bug reports for future updates!
 In the meantime, custom CSS can be provided to ensure your blog looks just how you'd like it.

 == Changelog ==